CQCL/pytket-docs/manual/manual_backend.rst

 ..
 Retrieve table of results using `get_shots`; rows are shots (in order of execution), columns are bits (in ILO)

 The interaction with a QPU (or a simulator that tries to imitate a device by sampling from the underlying complex statevector) is focused around requesting shots for a given :py:class:`~pytket.Circuit`.
-The number of shots required is passed to :py:meth:`Backend.process_circuit()`.
-The result is retrieved using :py:meth:`Backend.get_result()`; and the shots are then given as a table from :py:meth:`BackendResult.get_shots()`: each row of the table describes a shot in the order of execution, and the columns are the classical bits from the :py:class:`~pytket.Circuit`.
+The number of shots required is passed to :py:meth:`~pytket.backends.Backend.process_circuit()`.
+The result is retrieved using :py:meth:`~pytket.backends.Backend.get_result()`; and the shots are then given as a table from :py:meth:`~pytket.backends.BackendResult.get_shots()`: each row of the table describes a shot in the order of execution, and the columns are the classical bits from the :py:class:`~pytket.Circuit`.

 .. jupyter-execute::